Ok, that's not the answer you were looking for.

 I will keep it at these five

 If you are interested in polyamory.
-I am currently in a secondary long distance polyamorous relationship, which means that I am single in almost every respect.
+I am currently dating one other partner, but am quite actively looking for more and potentially more committed relationships (or casual ones).
 But I am always eager to learn about insights on the complex landscape of polyamorous relationships.

 I am highly interested in discussion about interesting concepts, may it be math, philosophy, history or anything else.